jundalisay/sp/content/en/research/galen/natural/book-2/chapter-08b.md

 Well, let us suppose that it is contained in the food, and not specifically secreted in the liver (for you hold these two things possible).

-In this case, it will certainly make a considerable difference whether the ingested food contains a minimum or a maximum of bile; for the one kind is harmless, whereas that containing a large quantity of bile, owing to the fact that it cannot be properly purified254 in the liver, will result in the various affections—particularly jaundice—which Erasistratus himself states to occur where there is much bile.
+In this case, it will certainly make a considerable difference whether the ingested food contains a minimum or a maximum of bile; for the one kind is harmless, whereas that containing a large quantity of bile, owing to the fact that it cannot be properly purified in the liver, will result in the various affections—particularly jaundice—which Erasistratus himself states to occur where there is much bile.

 Surely, then, it is most essential for the physician to know in the first place, that the bile is contained in the food itself from outside, and, secondly, that for example, beet contains a great deal of bile, and bread very little, while olive oil contains most, and wine least of all, and all the other articles of diet different quantities.
 Would it not be absurd for any one to choose voluntarily those articles which contain more bile, rather than those containing less?